sc-voice/sc-voice/docs/en/490-linode-install.md

 This document describes how to set up Voice on a new Linode server.

-### Prerequisites
+### Set up a Linode account
-You will need an Linode account, which will require a credit card for any expenses that you incur.
+You will need a Linode account, which will require a credit card for any expenses that you incur.
 Be very aware of what you do with Linode.
 It is the candy store of temptation.
 Your credit card will be charged.